jobb-rodriguez/analytics-portfolio/notes/excel/README.md

 3. When importing data to SQL and Python, the currency symbol creates extra work.
 So, convert the data to a Number.
 But remember the currency symbol for reporting purposes.
 4. After data cleaning, Paste as Value to convert Functions into Strings.
 5. Delete Unused Columns.
-6. Instead of using a different sheet, use a different file.
-Have a Master Copy and a Working Copy.
+6. Have a Working Data Sheet.

 > [!NOTE]
 > You can test out Data Cleaning with [Data Cleaning Template](excel/data_cleaning.xlsx).
 It uses the [US President Dataset from Kaggle](https://www.kaggle.com/datasets/harshitagpt/us-presidents).